Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 When things are outside the comfort zone, then attention needs to be paid, and adjustments need to be made.
 Realize that out-of-norm does not just mean things are underperforming; it also happens when you’re outperforming expectations above a certain level.
 When the goal is predictable and sustainable revenue, the failure to assess and adjust when things are unusually good can be just as dangerous as when they are bad.

-The dashboards you develop and use will depend on the key metrics you’re using and the initiatives and actions you’re implementing in your acceleration cycle.
+The sales performance dashboards you develop and use will depend on the key metrics you’re using and the initiatives and actions you’re implementing in your acceleration cycle.
 The purpose of the various dashboards you use is to serve as a flash-type report.
 They should be designed to communicate whether things are in the comfort zone or not.
 When a dashboard shows something out of the comfort zone, that is when you dig deeper to assess and adjust.